zudmonaite/zudmonaite/README.md

 🚀 Recently completed **Data Analytics studies at Turing College** and continue strengthening my skills in Python, statistics, and experimentation through independent learning and additional courses.

+🚀 I am also developing freelance projects focused on Google Sheets, dashboards, and data-driven business solutions.
 ---

 ## 🛠️ Skills